kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-The `DifferentialSnapshot` component is expected to be memory-intensive as it needs to be able to return large, paginated response payloads from the storage provider to the user.
+The `VolumeSnapshotDelta` component is expected to be memory-intensive as it needs to be able to return large, paginated response payloads from the storage provider to the user.
 Hence, its pods must be deployed with sensible memory requests and limits specification.
 In the event of excessive memory usages, it is